SidOfc/mkdx/ISSUE_TEMPLATE.md

-Hello there, thanks for reporting an issue or requesting a feature!
+Hello there, thanks for reporting an issue or discussion!
 If you want to add a feature, you won't need this template.
 Just provide a clear description of what you want and include an example of how this works in practice.